devalexkang/mink64os/README.md

     - RSP : stack pointer resiter ( to store stack address current using)

     2. segment register : to extend memory addresses with general register
-    - CS : segment address where to store  current program
+    - CS : code segement, segment address where to store  current program
-    - DS : segment address where to store data using now
+    - DS : data segement, segment address where to store data using now
-    - ES : segment address ?
+    - ES : extra segment, segment address where to store extra data
-    - SS : segmnet address where stack locates
+    - SS : strack segment, segmnet address where stack locates

     3. special register : developer cannot control it
     - RIP : instruction poinster ( address where to store next command )
     - eflag register : to show processor status, 32bit and each bit has its own meaning
+        0. CF : Carry Flag.
+Set if the last arithmetic operation carried (addition) or borrowed (subtraction) a bit beyond the size of the register.
+This is then checked when the operation is followed with an add-with-carry or subtract-with-borrow to deal with values too large for just one register to contain.
+        2. PF : Parity Flag.
+Set if the number of set bits in the least significant byte is a multiple of 2.
+        4. AF : Adjust Flag.
+Carry of Binary Code Decimal (BCD) numbers arithmetic operations.
+        6. ZF : Zero Flag.
+Set if the result of an operation is Zero (0).
+        7. SF : Sign Flag.
+Set if the result of an operation is negative.
+        8. TF : Trap Flag.
+Set if step by step debugging.
+        9. IF : Interruption Flag.
+Set if interrupts are enabled.
+        10. DF : Direction Flag.
+Stream direction.
+If set, string operations will decrement their pointer rather than incrementing it, reading memory backwards.
+        11. OF : Overflow Flag.
+Set if signed arithmetic operations result in a value too large for the register to contain.
+        12-13.
+IOPL : I/O Privilege Level field (2 bits).
+I/O Privilege Level of the current process.
+        14. NT : Nested Task flag.
+Controls chaining of interrupts.
+Set if the current process is linked to the next process.
+        16. RF : Resume Flag.
+Response to debug exceptions.
+        17. VM : Virtual-8086 Mode.
+Set if in 8086 compatibility mode.
+        18. AC : Alignment Check.
+Set if alignment checking of memory references is done.
+        19. VIF : Virtual Interrupt Flag.
+Virtual image of IF.
+        20. VIP : Virtual Interrupt Pending flag.
+Set if an interrupt is pending.
+        21. ID : Identification Flag.
+Support for CPUID instruction if can be set.

+    31 	30 	29 	28 	27 	26 	25 	24 	23 	22 	21 	20 	    19 	    18 	17 	16
+    0 	0 	0 	0 	0 	0 	0 	0 	0 	0 	ID 	VIP 	VIF 	AC 	VM 	RF
+    15 	14 	13 	12 	11 	10 	9 	8 	7 	6 	5 	4 	3 	2 	1 	0
+    0 	NT 	IOPL 	OF 	DF 	IF 	TF 	SF 	ZF 	0 	AF 	0 	PF 	1 	CF

     -------------------------------------------------------
     emulator